 Most Financial Ombudsman cases are decided at the first stage by an Adjudicator decision.
 Details are only published for the ones that go to the “second stage” and get a final decision from an Ombudsman.

-I have decided to look at some published cases for Wonga that were rejected.
-But most of the points here apply to all lenders.
+I have decided to look at some published cases that were rejected.
+They are all from Wonga, but the points here apply to all lenders!

 Wonga Ombudsman decisions in the first 6 months of 2018